SmartInvoiceXYZ/smart-invoice/packages/docs/docs/introducing-smart-invoice.md

 title: What is Smart Invoice?
 ---

-Smart Invoice is a is a sophisticated invoicing tool that facilitates payments between organizations or `Clients`, and freelancers or `Providers`.
+Smart Invoice is a sophisticated invoicing tool that facilitates payments between organizations or `Clients`, and freelancers or `Providers`.
 Smart Invoice establishes a set of shared expectations between a client and a provider who are engaged in business with one another. v1 features are as follows:

 1. Each invoice is its own contract
 2. Deposits may come from any address